Understanding More About ‘CC’

 Yes, sometimes there is a legitimate reason to have a ‘paper trail’.
 Particularly for legal communication, or compliance.
 Don’t let this be the excuse for covering your ass with excessive email communication.
 The reason for wanting to ‘cover your ass’ originates from one of three reasons:

-- Poor delegation: I have delegated something, but I am not really sure if they understood it.
+- Delegation: I have delegated something, but I am not really sure if they understood it.

-- Poor influencing: If this goes wrong, I need to show my boss that I sent the email asking someone to do something.
+- Influencing: If this goes wrong, I need to show my boss that I sent the email asking someone to do something.

-- Poor trust: I don’t trust that they will do it, so I sent them an email.
+- Trust: I don’t trust that they will do it, so I sent them an email.

 Each of the CYA three reasons stems from a lacking of our soft skills.

 If it is important, it will find me.